SIAM Workshop on Combinatorial Scientific Computing 2018 (CSC18)

 Typical submissions will describe a combinatorial or graph problem arising in a relevant application area, an algorithmic approach to its solution, and a theoretical and/or experimental analysis of the approach.

-Authors are invited to submit both extended abstracts or full papers , to be included in the proceedings published by SIAM (the same publishing platform is used by SODA, ALENEX, ANALCO, etc.).
+Authors are invited to submit both extended abstracts or full papers, to be included in the proceedings published by SIAM (the same publishing platform is used by SODA, ALENEX, ANALCO, etc.).
 The proceedings of CSC16 are at http://epubs.siam.org/doi/book/10.1137/1.9781611974690.
 All submissions must present original unpublished research; full papers may be up to 10 pages in length.
-Extended abstracts could be up to 2 pages in length and should describe preliminary results for presentation as talks at the workshop, but these will not be included in the proceedings.
-Please note that you should register your submission with the (short) abstract of your submission a week earlier than the full submission.
-Please use the LaTeX macros at http://www.siam.org/proceedings/macros.php (authors using other software should adhere to the same double-column 11pt format).
+Short abstracts could be up to 2 pages in length and should describe preliminary results for presentation as talks at the workshop, but these will not be included in the proceedings.
+Submissions should use the LaTeX macros at http://www.siam.org/proceedings/macros.php (authors using other software should adhere to the same double-column 11pt format).

 Additionally poster presentations are also welcome, and abstracts for these will be solicited at a future date.